-After completing this training course, our goal is to ensure you can confidently present and control a subject using a baton, apply the handcuffs and deploy OC spray if and when necessary.
+After completing the Baton, Handcuff & OC Spray Course, our goal is to ensure you can confidently present and control a subject using a baton, apply the handcuffs and deploy OC spray if and when necessary.
 Our training meets the standard for employment with the Wilson Security TransPerth buses requirements.

 This course is vital for a licensed security officer wanting to advance their career in the security industry.
 Job roles include: